Please note these instructions are also available as a pdf download from Instructables.com

 We will now fit the wheels.
 Hold the motor that you are adding the wheel to with one hand and the wheel in the other.
 Align the hexagonal patterns on the wheel and hub, and with a very small amount of pressure, the wheel should sit on.

-Take the M4 Phillips screws and screw them into the hubs to hold the wheels in.
+Take the [M4x5 Cheese screw]s and screw them into the hubs to hold the wheels in.
 Be careful not to cross thread.
 If it feels like it is hard to screw them on, unscrew and try again.

 The assembly should now look like this.